-1. Ally should not be an identity.
+1. “Ally” should not be an identity.

 When you call yourself an ally, it denotes a responsibility to help those who ask you to help them.
 This means not only being open to the thoughts and experiences of your comrades, but also not getting offended when you get called out for being problematic — and not getting frustrated with that responsibility because it is difficult.

-More Radical Reads: When Helping Turns Into Hovering: 6 Times Being an ‘Ally’ Can Make Things Worse
+More Radical Reads: When Helping Turns Into Hovering: 6 Times Being an “Ally” Can Make Things Worse

 2. Don’t make it about you.

-Imagine that feeling you get when you are telling someone about a bad experience with your parents or your partner — something extremely emotional and hurtful — and the person simply responds with “I know exactly how that is” and launches into their own story.
-That person took your experience and your pain, and they completely removed you from it in order to tell their own story.
+Imagine that feeling you get when you’re telling someone about a bad experience with your parents or your partner — something extremely emotional and hurtful — and the person simply responds, “I know exactly how that is,” and launches into their own story.
+That person took your experience and your pain and removed you from it in order to tell their own story.

-One all-too-common example pertaining to the LGBTQ community is the concept of “same love,” at least in the way that folks like Macklemore use it.
+One all-too-common example pertaining to the LGBTQ community is the concept of “same love,” at least in the way that folks like Macklemore have used it.
 This concept assumes that everyone who identifies as lesbian, or gay, or queer, or otherwise, wants the same things that straight couples want.
 “Same love,” from an ally’s perspective, just means equality, but it’s erasing anything other than what queer theorists call “heteronormativity” — the perpetuation of norms and ideals typically held by straight people and the simultaneous rejection of other norms and ideals as being “weird” or “abnormal.”

 3. Never feel entitled to anything.

-Recently, a monthly radical queer dance event and organization in Oakland, CA called “Ships in the Night” received a great deal of backlash when they made a post about who they wanted and did not want to see at the event.
+A monthly radical queer dance event and organization in Oakland, CA called “Ships in the Night” received a great deal of backlash a few years ago when they made a post about who they wanted and did not want to see at their event.
 The letter explicitly stated that they were asking straight cisgender folks to not attend the event.
-They cited reserving the space for queer and trans people of color first and foremost — people who cannot attend when the space is being dominated by white, straight, cisgender attendees.
+They cited reserving the space for queer and trans people of color first and foremost — people who often don’t feel safe attending when the space is being dominated by white, straight, cisgender attendees.

-More Radical Reads: Over the Word Ally: 9 Ways Solidarity Is An Act of Radical Self Love
+More Radical Reads: Over the Word “Ally”: 9 Ways Solidarity Is An Act of Radical Self-Love

-These points and many others concerning the role of an ally extend beyond the LGBTQ community, of course, and apply to movements related to race, gender, ability, size, and so on.
-If you do not belong to those communities but consider yourself an ally, it is necessary that you look at your own practices and the things you do that might actually be harmful to the people you want to be helping.
+These points extend beyond the LGBTQ+ community, of course.
+They apply to movements related to race, gender, ability, size, and so on.
+If you don’t belong to those communities but consider yourself an ally, it’s necessary to look at your own practices and the things you do that might actually be harmful to the people you want to be helping.